SmartlyDressedGames/Unturned-Docs/docs/source/servers/ServerHosting.rst

 Installation on Linux varies by distribution and your admin preferences, so refer to `Valve's Linux Documentation <https://developer.valvesoftware.com/wiki/SteamCMD#Linux>`_.
 Once downloaded, run the ``steamcmd.sh`` script.

-Continue to: :ref:`How to Install Server using SteamCMD <ServerHosting:How to Install Server using SteamCMD>`
+Continue to: :ref:`How to Install Server using SteamCMD <servers/ServerHosting:How to Install Server using SteamCMD>`

 How to Install Server using SteamCMD
 ------------------------------------